An Herbalist’s Guide to 19 Common Perimenopausal Symptoms & Treatment

 “Menopause is not a disease.
 It’s a natural process of life.
 The joy of menopause is the world’s best-kept secret.”
 (Weed, 2002)

-Below, I’m sharing seven common perimenopausal symptoms with natural treatment strategies from both traditional herbalism and functional medicine.
+Below, I’m sharing nineteen common perimenopausal symptoms with natural treatment strategies from both traditional herbalism and functional medicine.

 Perimenopause Natural Remedies